 - Guest attendance at other clubs

-And all along you’ll be working on key skills such as:
+And along the way you’ll be working on key skills such as:

-- how to avoid fillers like “ums” and “like”
+- How to avoid fillers such as “um” and “like”

 Hear from our members: